• Skip to main content

 Instructions

-• Preheat over to 350 degrees F Line two large cookie sheets with parchment paper.
+• Preheat oven to 350 degrees F Line two large cookie sheets with parchment paper.
 Set Aside

 • In a Large Mixing Bowl sift the flour and cocoa powder together, then whisk the baking powder and salt until combined.